 Attaching an advertisement to each text message you send will earn you one point.
 Your points are only valid if you send and receive messages.
 If you send 100 branded messages and get 50 replies, you only get credit for the ones that received a response.

 The minimum payout is 300 points, which is roughly $3.
 Your payments are sent through PayPal, which makes it easy to access.
 When you first start, the earnings can go up to $20 a month.

-Your account gets an upgrade to premium status if you earn at least 2,000 points for six straight months.
+Your account gets upgraded to premium status if you earn at least 2,000 points for six months.
 Premium users can make up to $40 a month.

 The two payout levels are 10 cents and 5 cents per response.
-You earn the higher 10-cent rate for researching and providing an answer on your own.
-If you find and forward a response from KGB’s information database, you receive the rate of 5 cents for each answer.
+You earn the higher 10-cent rate for researching and providing an answer independently.
+If you find and forward a response from KGB’s information database, you receive a rate of 5 cents for each answer.